clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 \askstar Can you express $\pzero$ and $pone$ in terms of the gain ($\gain$) and loss ($\loss$) probabilities?
 \end{itemize}

 Let's now assume that we know the gain and loss probabilities of one particular trait: the use of a pentatonic scale (for an entertaining example of a pentatonic scale, see [Bobby McFerrin's demonstration](https://www.youtube.com/watch?v=ne6tB2KiZuk)).
+For example: $\gain = 0.6$ and $\loss = 0.2$.

 \begin{itemize}
-\action calculate $\pone$ and $\pzero$ based on the given gain and loss probabilities.
+\action Calculate $\pone$ and $\pzero$ based on the given gain and loss probabilities.
+\end{itemize}

+Last week, we encoded some recordings from the GEWM into a restricted set of features.
+It was in fact possible to cheat on this assignment, because the entire set of encodings for each recording in the GEWM done by Savage et al. is available in the supplementary information of \cite{Savage2015}.
+We've included this data in this lab's zip file.

+\begin{itemize}
+\action Open the file \file{pnas.1414495112.sd01.xls}.
+Find recordings 12, 109, 157, 180 and 260.
+Write down for each of them whether they make use of a pentatonic scale.
+\end{itemize}

+Now let's assume that we know the evolutionary history (the phylogenetic tree) of these recordings.
+We could for example use a phylogenetic algorithm to reconstruct this, but for now we'll just use a made up phylogeny.
+Furthermore, we'll assume that we *know the state of the pentatonic scale trait in the common ancestors of these five recordings*.

+\begin{itemize}
 \end{itemize}

 Note that we don't *know* the state transition probabilities yet, we'll just assume that they're there.
 We call such unknown quantities the *parameters* of a model.